-On March 23, 2012, the Corporation purchased, 6,250,000 units (the "NEV Units") of NSGC at a price of C\$0.12 per NEV Unit (the "NEV Private Placement").
+On March 23, 2012, the Corporation purchased, 625,000 units (the "NEV Units") of NSGC at a price of C\$1.20 per NEV Unit (the "NEV Private Placement").
 Each NEV Unit comprises one common share of NSGC (a "NEV Share") and one half of one common share purchase warrant (a "NEV Warrant").
-Each whole NEV Warrant entitles the holder to purchase an additional NEV Share (a "NEV Warrant Share") at an exercise price of C\$0.20 per NEV Warrant Share for a period of 24 months from the date of issuance.
-If the NEV Shares trade at a daily volume weighted average price of greater than C\$0.32 per share for a period of 20 consecutive trading days at any time after four months and one day after the closing, NSGC has the right to accelerate the expiry date of the NEV Warrants by giving notice to the holders thereof.
-As a result of this transaction, as at the date of this AIF, the Corporation holds a 6.9% interest in the issued and outstanding common shares of NEV, and a 9.99% interest determined on a partially diluted basis.
+Each whole NEV Warrant entitles the holder to purchase an additional NEV Share (a "NEV Warrant Share") at an exercise price of C\$2.00 per NEV Warrant Share for a period of 24 months from the date of issuance.
+If the NEV Shares trade at a daily volume weighted average price of greater than C\$3.20 per share for a period of 20 consecutive trading days at any time after four months and one day after the closing, NSGC has the right to accelerate the expiry date of the NEV Warrants by giving notice to the holders thereof.
+As at the date of this AIF, the Corporation holds less than a 5% interest in the issued and outstanding NEV Shares, on a fully and partially diluted basis.

-On June 20, 2012, the Corporation entered into a share-purchase and joint venture agreement with Teck, pursuant to which the Corporation can acquire a further 20% of Orta Truva, and thus indirectly, a further 20% into TV Tower (the "TV Tower Agreement"), upon:
+On June 20, 2012, the Corporation entered into a share-purchase and joint venture agreement with Teck, pursuant to which the Corporation can acquire a further 20% of Orta Truva, and thus indirectly, a further 20% in TV Tower (the "TV Tower Agreement"), upon: